dbolshak/spark3-network-yarn/README.md

 This is silently modified copy of [network-yarn](https://github.com/apache/spark/tree/v3.2.0/common/network-yarn) module based on 3.2.0 spark version.

 # Purpose
 It allows having two shuffle services in Yarn cluster for different versions of Spark.
-So it make possible to run spark2 and spark3 worloads on Yarn simulteniously without any classpath conflicts (aka dependency hell).
+So it makes possible to run spark2 and spark3 worloads on Yarn simulteniously without any classpath conflicts (aka dependency hell).

 # Hadoop
 Hadoop version for this project has been changed to 2.6.5.